Improve Your Appearance & Vision!

 Individuals with inherited conditions, such as a low, heavy brow or furrowed lines above the nose can achieve a more alert and refreshed look with this brow lift procedure.
 The brow lift procedure is often done with a facelift to provide a smoother overall look to the face.
 Eyelid surgery (blepharoplasty) may also be performed at the same time as a brow lift, especially if a patient has significant skin overhang in the upper eyelids.

 Sometimes, patients who believe they need upper-eyelid surgery or blepharoplasty find that a brow lift better meets their surgical goals.
 Patients who are bald, who have a receding hairline, or who have had previous blepharoplasty upper-eyelid surgery may still be good candidates for brow lift.
-Dr. Boyle will simply alter the incision location or perform a more conservative operation.
+Your doctor will simply alter the incision location or perform a more conservative operation.